VCU Presidential Research Quest Fund

 The Research Fund Review Committee: The Research Fund Review Committee (RFRC) will consist of the members of the Research Development Advisory Council (ReDAC).
-The RFRC makes recommendations for funding to the Vice President for Research.
+The RFRC makes recommendations for funding to the Vice President for Research and Innovation.

 Only applications with assured matching funds from the unit(s) will be considered for funding by the PRC.
 Applications will be ranked to allow for final decisions based on funding available.
 In its ranking, the RFRC will consider such factors as distribution of awards across units and the alignment with VCU Quest for Distinction.
 If it is a collaborative project reviewed by more than one unit, rankings from all units will be presented to the RFRC.

-Within 4 weeks of receipt of unit recommendations, the RFRC will make their final recommendations for funding to the Vice President for Research who will communicate the recommendations to the President.
+Within 4 weeks of receipt of unit recommendations, the RFRC will make their final recommendations for funding to the Vice President for Research and Innovation who will communicate the recommendations to the President.

 The Research Fund award is 18 months, from July 1 to December 31.
 Awards are made on July 1.